 SFAs contracting for vended meals, which are usually limited to preparation and delivery, should prepare a written IFB and provide it to as many potential bidders as possible.
 Vended meal procurements must follow a competitive procurement process.
-The goal of an IFB is to obtain a minimum of three price quotes.
+The goal of an IFB is to obtain two or more bids.
 SFAs may not bypass the competitive bidding process by entering into a contract as a result of negotiations with only one contractor or vendor.

 At this time, SFAs contracting for vended meals do not need to submit bid documents to the CDE for prior approval; however, SFAs must submit a signed copy of the contract and annual contract extensions to the CDE during the annual update process.

 - Act as an employee of, or agent for, the SFA

 - Collect claim data

 Upon request, SFAs shall make all bid documents available for review to the CDE, the USDA, and the USDA Office of Inspector General.
 The CDE retains the right to request bid documents from any SFA for prior approval (7 CFR, sections 210.21[c], 215.14a[c], and 220.16[c]).